Where is the best smoke alarm placement?

 A lack of working fire alarms can significantly reduce your chances of living as you only have a few minutes to escape.
 It could be too late by the time you smell or hear the fire.
 You are four times more likely to survive if you have a working smoke alarm.

 The cost of buying a smoke alarm? £15.
-Your life and that of your family members is worth significantly more.
-So it pays to have at least one smoke alarm in your home.
+The price of buying a smart smoke detector is a little higher but worth it.
+Regardless of the cost, your life and that of your family members is worth significantly more.
+It pays to have at least one smoke alarm in your home.

 What type of smoke alarms are available?